Fastest journey2hr 4m

 Paris to Bordeaux

-Depending on the day of the week, between 16 and 21 high-speed TGVs leave Paris each day for Bordeaux.
+Every day of the week, about a score of high-speed TGVs leave Paris for Bordeaux.
 The departure station in Paris is Montparnasse, and these services all run to Saint-Jean station in the heart of Bordeaux.
-The journey starts with an impressive high-speed dash, with most trains covering the first 218 km (to the bridge over the River Loire upstream from Tours) in less than an hour.
-Thereafter the pace slows, as the train follows traditional railway lines south through the Poitou-Charentes region towards Bordeaux.
+This is an impressive high-speed dash, with most trains covering the first 218 km (to the bridge over the River Loire upstream from Tours) in less than an hour.
+Thereafter the non-stop trains stick to a new high-speed line (just opened in July 2017) south through the Poitou-Charentes region towards Bordeaux.

-The fastest trains from Paris to Bordeaux run non-stop and take just 3 hrs 15 mins for the 570-kilometre journey.
-Slower services, making up to six stops along the way, may take up to four hours.
+The fastest trains from Paris to Bordeaux run non-stop and take a shade over two hours for the 570-kilometre journey.
+Slower services, making up to five stops along the way, may take up to three hours.

 Other journeys to Bordeaux View all journeys to Bordeaux